DevAbdallahSi/Python-Project/README.md

 - 📝 Submit, view, and update support tickets
 - 📂 Categorize tickets by department or issue type using ai
 - 🔍 Search and filter tickets
-- 🔔 Email notifications for ticket updates
+- 🔔 built-in notifications for ticket updates
-- 📊 Dashboard for users and admins and departments
+- 📊 Dashboard for users , admin , and department staff
 - 🔐 Role-based access (User, staff, Admin)
 - 💬 Ticket comments and status tracking